-At DPD France and/or subsidiaries, we strive to provide our services to customers in a way that is consistent with our values and ethics.
+At GeoPost/DPDgroup, we strive to provide our services to customers in a way that is consistent with our values and ethics.

-DPD France and/or subsidiaries requires its advertising and marketing to be fair and accurate, without presenting misleading or non-existent offers.
+GeoPost/DPDgroup requires its advertising and marketing to be fair and accurate, without presenting misleading or non-existent offers.

-At the very least, DPD France and/or subsidiaries ensures that all its advertising complies with applicable laws and regulations, including consumer protection laws.
+At the very least, GeoPost/DPDgroup ensures that all its advertising complies with applicable laws and regulations, including consumer protection laws.